Qucs/qucs-help/source/DModel.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Post-processing of the simulation data is very important feature of a circuit
 simulator.
-There two general ways employ data postprocessing with ngspice and qucsator.
+There are two general ways employ data postprocessing with ngspice
+and qucsator.

 Firstly, a special component *Nutmeg Equation* has been implemented.
 It works in a similar fashion to the established Qucs
 Equation component.
 It's properties dialog (Fig.4.4) is opened by double clicking on the *Nutmeg Equation* icon.